Sk0rk1S/Writeups/Nice_netcat.md

 (The better way was to Use CyberChef.io with the recipe "from Decimal" and paste the numbers)

+The program used to decode the Ascii characters:

 public class Flag
 {
   public static void main(String[] args)